-Unsecured creditors, like the secured ones, must claim their credits with the insolvency administrator in the insolvency proceeding, within the deadline established in the declaration of the debtor's insolvency set out by court.
+Both unsecured and secured creditors must claim their credits with the insolvency administrator, within the deadline established in the declaration of the debtor's insolvency set out by court.
 Creditors shall submit details regarding the amount, maturity, guarantees and nature of their claims.
-After the deadline established in the declaration of insolvency has expired, creditors can still claim their credits by filing a claim against all the creditors and the insolvency estate, which will become a declaratory proceeding appended to the insolvency proceeding.
+After the deadline established in the declaration of insolvency has expired, creditors can still claim their credits by filing a claim against all the creditors and the insolvency estate.